What We Know: Family Separation And 'Zero Tolerance' At The Border

 Homeland Security Secretary Kirstjen Nielsen: Under the "zero tolerance" policy, when families cross the border illegally, "Operationally, what that means is we will have to separate your family.
 That's no different than what we do every day in every part of the United States when an adult of a family commits a crime."

-White House Chief of Staff John Kelly: Separating families is "a tough deterrent. ...
+White House chief of staff John Kelly: Separating families is "a tough deterrent. ...
 The children will be taken care of — put into foster care or whatever.
 But the big point is they elected to come illegally into the United States and this is a technique that no one hopes will be used extensively or for very long."

 U.S. Customs and Border Protection explains on its site and in a flyer that border-crossing families will be separated.